oliver-oloughlin/monoutils/README.md

 # monoutils

-Collection of utility functions, objects and types for a variety of use cases.
+Collection of utility functions, objects and types for a variety of use cases with Deno.